josealb/CarND-Vehicle_Detection/writeup.md

 ---

 ###  Video Implementation

-####1.
+### #1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a video of the pipeline running

 [![alt text][image8]](https://youtu.be/BoBsp6tZ4Pg)

-####2.
+### #2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded a heatmap class that increased the heat of the windows marked by the detector, but also implemented a decay term, that would reduce the heat of the entire image every iteration.

 After this, I use label to create a bounding box along all contiguous parts of the image above a certain threshold.

-### Here are six frames and their corresponding heatmaps:
+###  Here is an example of the pipeline

 ![alt text][image5]

 ###  Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

 ###  Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
+### #1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 As I already mentioned in the Advanced Lane Finding project, this project shows the deficiencies of traditional computer vision vs end to end machine learning approaches.
 There are a lot of parameters that you can tune, and small functions that improve the result.
 But, without an objective loss function, it is difficult to know if you are moving in the right direction.